wacuuu/workload-collocation-agent/examples/kubernetes/monitoring/prometheus/cadvisor.md

 #### Deployed workloads

 The algorithm assumes that it is used in production or production-like environment.
-Input shouldn't be a synthetic workload, but a normal aplication.
+For the best results input shouldn't be a synthetic workload, but a normal aplication.

 #### Workload identification

 The algorithm requires that there will be a way to identify all instances of a workload.
 E.g. a common label on all pods identifying the workload they belong to(see how "app" label is handled in example).
+In the case, that there is no uniform, common label available across many workloads, one can use built-in controllers labels as described [here.](https://github.com/kubernetes/kubernetes/issues/47554)

 #### Behavior measurement